Overview of the system;

-The Spider uses GPS to bundle up data into a spidertracks 'point.'
+The Spider uses GPS information to create a position report, which is what we call a "Spidertracks point".
 It does this at intervals according to the configuration within the website.
 The point is then placed into a temporary (memory) queue on the device, while an SBDIX session is established with the Iridium satellites.
 A Spider has the ability to store up to 10 points in its internal memory.

 Performance is a function of many variables; from the instantaneous position of the satellites, to environmental conditions, and even as extreme as solar flares.
 It is considered normal for a small percentage of points to take several minutes to be transmitted under certain conditions.

 Incorrect Position Reports?

 Very occasionally a Spider may show different information when first switched on.
 This will self correct once the Spider starts to communicate with the networks as it needs to triangulate its location.

 The perfect example of this would be when the aircraft is parked whilst pre-flight checks are carried out around or in buildings.
 You can see the aircraft position moving on your dashboard page during this time, although it is in one location.

 Although the error can be minimal on a horizontal perspective, the vertical perspective can be higher, but this should become more accurate after one or two points, once the aircraft is in the air (after the first position report).